paper-trail-gem/paper_trail/README.md

 Why would you do this?
 In this example, `author_id` is an attribute of `Article` and PaperTrail will store it anyway in serialized (YAML) form in the `object` column of the `version` record.
 But let's say you wanted to pull out all versions for a particular author; without the metadata you would have to deserialize (reify) each `version` object to see if belonged to the author in question.
 Clearly this is inefficient.
 Using the metadata you can find just those versions you want:

     Version.all(:conditions => ['author_id = ?', author_id])

+Note you can pass a symbol as a value in the `meta` hash to signal a method to call.

 You can also store any information you like from your controller.
 Just override the `info_for_paper_trail` method in your controller to return a hash whose keys correspond to columns in your `versions` table.
 E.g.: